Switch Contrast

 1. Research Background:

-2. Research questions addresses by the group:
+2. Research questions addressed by the group:

-We are interested in understanding the fundamental mechanisms through which the gradual accumulation of DNA damage leads to ageing of cells and the organism and how, in contrast, germ cells can be immortal.
-Understanding the root causes of ageing will allow developing future therapies that target the ageing process in order to extend health span and prevent age-related diseases.
+We are interested in understanding the fundamental mechanisms through which the gradual accumulation of DNA damage leads to aging of cells and the organism and how, in contrast, germ cells can be immortal.
+Understanding the root causes of aging will allow developing future therapies that target the aging process in order to extend health span and prevent age-related diseases.
 The main focus of our work is to explore how the organism responds to the presence of DNA damage.
 We wish to better understand how genetic mechanisms of longevity assurance respond to genome instability and promote the functional integrity of cells and tissues.
 To investigate how beyond cell-autonomous DNA damage responses the organism adapts to genome instability, we are investigating systemic response mechanisms that impinge on the central maintenance pathways including DNA repair, autophagy, proteostasis, and gene expression programs.

 3. Possible projects: